 Introduction

-Sales forecasts are expected to be precise.
+Sales forecasting is an interesting exercise as it is expected to be precise.

 Despite CRM systems, dashboards, and review rituals, many organizations still struggle to predict revenue reliably.
 Pressure, incentives, and wishful thinking distort reality.
 As a result, leadership decisions are made on shaky ground.